openbiocure/platform-ui/README.md

 ## 🙏 Acknowledgments

-- Built on top of the LibreChat platform
+- Built on top of the openbiocure platform
 - Uses various open-source libraries and tools
 - Community contributors and maintainers